annadle/WWW/README.md

 Group members: Anna Le, Sarah Wan, Kylie Lam

-The program is meant to aid people with dyslexia and provide them with an option to switch a website's font to one that is more dyslexia-friendly.
+FontShift is a Chrome extension intended to aid people with dyslexia and provide them with an option to switch a website's font to one that is more dyslexia-friendly.

 ## Features
-* UI passes web accessibility checks
+* UI design passes web accessibility checks
 * User is able to select their preferred dyslexia-friendly font
-* Users can turn revert font changes back to default
+* Users can turn revert font changes back to website default
 * UI has been implemented with larger font sizes to ensure accessibility for the user

 ## Build
-In terminal, do ```npm run build```.
-This will give you a ```dist``` folder to use.
+In terminal, do ```npm install```, then ```npm run build```.
+This will give you a ```dist``` folder to load in Chrome.

 ## Usage